Datahenge/btu/README.md

 ## Background Tasks Unleashed
-Background Tasks Unleashed (BTU) is a [Frappe Framework](https://github.com/frappe) application for Task Scheduling and automation.
-It is effectively a complete replacement for the 'out-of-the-box' **`Scheduled Job Types`** feature in Frappe v13.
+Background Tasks Unleashed (BTU) is a [Frappe Framework](https://github.com/frappe) application for Task Scheduling and Automation.\
+It is a complete replacement for the 'out-of-the-box' **`Scheduled Job Types`** feature in Frappe v13.

 What can BTU do?